Table of Contents

 Conclusion

-As you can see, levers are everywhere and children interact with them on a daily basis.
-That said, there are probably changes you could make to your play environment that would increase children’s opportunities to engage and learn with this simple machine.
+As you can see, levers are everywhere and children interact with them daily.
+That said, you could probably make changes to your play environment that would increase children’s opportunities to engage and learn with this simple machine.
 I’d love to hear your thoughts and see photos of levers in action in your early learning setting in the comments.

 Author